Skip to content

 Flexibility: The same content can power multiple devices/channels without duplication.

-Scalability & maintainability: Decoupling enables teams to evolve front-end and back-end independently.
+& Maintainability: Decoupling enables teams to evolve front & back-end independently.

 Future-proofing: As new channels arrive (AR/VR, wearables, etc), your content architecture is ready.